-Thanks to the American Gap Association, we are better able to understand the benefits of gap time for young people.
+Thanks to the Gap Year Association, we are better able to understand the benefits of gap time for young people.
 Based on recent surveys, here are some of the reported benefits of students who took a Gap Year.

 Independence & Self Reliance

 Planning, budgeting and executing a Gap Year offers excellent opportunities for your child to gain good decision-making skills while navigating the real world challenges associated with travel and independent living.
 Whether they are traveling independently or studying under the guidance of a structured program, your child will arrive back from a Gap Year with confidence and maturity.